Antique Canning Jars: Identification & Value (Expert Guide)

 To increase the resale value, look for jars with unique logos, patterns, or design embossings, such as fruit (Fruit Jar), lady (Willoughby Stopple Jar), etc. A jar with a misspelled brand name can also fetch good returns.

-An old canning jar will definitely have some hand-made features like pontil spots, bubbles, and even mold seams.
-But if it contains a lot of chips, dents, and cracks, it will reduce the monetary value of the vintage jar to a great extent.
+An old canning jar will definitely have some hand-made features, like pontil spots, bubbles, and even mold seams.
+But if it contains many chips, dents, and cracks, it will greatly reduce its monetary value.

-So, make sure that your old jar is in good shape to make it worth the best.
+So, to make your old jar worth its value, make sure it is in good shape.
 Look for blemishes and dents and price it accordingly.

-The oldest closure techniques, like the wax and cork seal, might not be the best canning process back in the 1800s, but since it’s rare today, it attracts collectors.
+The oldest closure techniques, like the wax and cork seal, might not have been the best canning process back in the 1800s, but since they’re rare today, they attract collectors.
 The milk-glass liner and rubber gasket sealing also make the jars valuable.

-Similarly, jars with screw-on zinc lids and wire bail seals are also very old and, hence, valued more over the latter late 20th century jars.
+Similarly, jars with screw-on zinc lids and wire bail seals are also very old and, hence, valued more than the latter late 20th-century jars.

 How can you tell if a Mason jar is valuable?